abhic3008/Presentation2_PowerBI-/README.md

-1) Developed an interactive dashboard store data from a raw database, to provide real-time insights.
+1) Created an interactive dashboard to visualize sales data across various regions, product lines, and time periods from a raw database.

-2) Streamlined data processing using DAX measures to create implicit measures to monitor key performance metrics and trends.
+2) Leveraged DAX (Data Analysis Expressions) measures to calculate key metrics to provide dynamic and real-time insights.

 3) Shared actionable insights with stakeholders based on dashboard findings to support decision-making processes